weareplanet/commercetools-planet-integration/README.md

 **The connector is designed to be usable in different Node.js environments (AWS, GCP, on-premise etc.).**

-In order to do this it is implemented with the environment-agnostic interface (see `src/handlers/environment-agnostic`).
+In order to do this it is implemented with the environment-agnostic interface (see `app/handlers/environment-agnostic`).

-`src/handlers/execution-environment` subfolders wrap functions exported from `src/handlers/environment-agnostic` to make them deployable to specific environments.
+`app/handlers/execution-environment` subfolders wrap functions exported from `app/handlers/environment-agnostic` to make them deployable to specific environments.
-For example, `src/handlers/execution-environment/aws-http` provides a Lambda function behind AWS API Gateway.
+For example, `app/handlers/execution-environment/aws-http` provides a Lambda function behind AWS API Gateway.

-Also functions from `src/handlers/environment-agnostic` can be used directly in youe own application of any nature (express etc.) which you deploy on-premise.
+Also functions from `app/handlers/environment-agnostic` can be used directly in youe own application of any nature (express etc.) which you deploy on-premise.

 ## Repository structure

-Basic parts of the repository
+Basic parts of the repository:

 ```
 deploy                                # all deployment/infrastructure stuff is here
-src
+app
   domain
     environment-agnostic-handlers     # functions which act as HTTP handlers (controllers) with abstract (environment-agnostic) request/response shapes
     services                          # all business logic is here
-  environment-specific-handlers       # wrappers which make environment-agnostic functions be deployable to specific environments (AWS, GCP
+  environment-specific-handlers       # wrappers which make environment-agnostic functions be deployable to specific environments (AWS, GCP etc.)
-  etc.)
     aws-http
     gcp-http
   interfaces